KEMPSTON

 enlisted Bedford.
 Son of William and Elizabeth Beard, of Kempston,

-Beds.; husband of Gladys E. Beard, of Ivy Cottage, Prensham, Farnham,
+Bedfordshire.; husband of Gladys E. Beard, of Ivy Cottage, Prensham,

 ROAD BRITISH CEMETERY, MANANCOURT, Somme, France.
-Grave XIII.
-B.
+Plot XIII.
+Row

 [Memorial